Foundation Diet and Health

 Ecological footprint - animal welfare

-Despite extensive research, we were unable to find any precise figures on the ecological CO 2 footprint of Jerusalem artichokes.
+Despite extensive research, we were unable to find any precise figures on the CO 2 footprint of Jerusalem artichokes.
 Jerusalem artichokes require little water and are considered to be less susceptible to pests and diseases.
 4,14 It is also relatively easy to buy organic Jerusalem artichokes locally or to grow them yourself.
 The tuber also requires very little packaging for transport.
 It can therefore be assumed that regional Jerusalem artichokes have an excellent ecological balance, in addition to other advantages.

 However, Jerusalem artichokes growing wild can also cause problems: they are not a native species in Europe, but they spread easily thanks to their resilient tubers.
 If they grow away from crops, Jerusalem artichokes can displace native species because they inhibit the growth of other plants.
 In addition, the dense foliage shades the ground and can therefore push back low-growing plants and reduce biodiversity.
 30